Pyramid of Khafre

 The pyramid of Khafre or of Chephren is the middle of the three Ancient Egyptian Pyramids of Giza, the second tallest and second largest of the group.
 It is the only pyramid out of the three that still has cladding at the top.
 It is the tomb of the Fourth-Dynasty Pharaoh Khafre (Chefren), who ruled c.
 2558−2532 BC.

 Size

 The pyramid has a base length of 215.5 m (706 ft) or 411 cubits and rises up to a height of 136.4 m or 274 cubits.
 It is made of limestone blocks weighing more than 2 tons each.
 The slope of the pyramid rises at a 53° 08' angle, steeper than its neighbor, the pyramid of Khufu, which has an angle of 51° 50' 24".
 Khafre's pyramid sits on bedrock 10 m (33 ft) higher than Khufu's pyramid, which makes it appear to be taller.

+Modern survey work using Total Station measurements shows that Khafre's pyramid is aligned very close to the cardinal directions, with minimal deviations from true north.
+The same study found small systematic differences between the alignments of Khafre's and Khufu's pyramids.
+This level of precision is usually considered as evidence that Old Kingdom builders used astronomical or advanced surveying methods to establish orientation.